SRombauts/SQLiteCpp/README.md

 - Windows XP/7/8
 And following IDEs/Compilers
 - GCC 4.7.x with a provided Makefile
-- Eclipse CDT under Linux, using directly GCC
+- Eclipse CDT under Linux, using the provided Makefile
-- Visual Studio Expres 2008/2010/2012 for testing compatibility purpose
+- Visual Studio Express 2008/2010/2012 for testing compatibility purpose

 ### Depandancies:

  - a STL implementation (even an old one like VC6/eVC4 should work)
- - exception support (the class Exception inherite from std::runtime_error)
+ - exception support (the class Exception inherit from std::runtime_error)
- - the SQLite library, either by linking to it dynamicaly or staticaly, or by adding its source file in your project code base.
+ - the SQLite library, either by linking to it dynamicaly or staticaly, or by adding its source file in your project code base (source code provided in src/sqlite3).

 To use it in your project, you only need to add the 6 SQLiteC++ source files in your project code base (not the main.cpp example file).